 3. RUNNING SAMPLE PROGRAMS

-To develop and debug programs for the RCM3000 (and for all other Rabbit Semiconductor hardware), you must install and use Dynamic C.
+To develop and debug programs for the RCM3100 (and for all other Rabbit Semiconductor hardware), you must install and use Dynamic C. Chapter 3 walks you through the sample programs associated with the RCM3100.

 3.1 Introduction